Jonathan Wilson Announces New Album & Shares 'Charlie Parker'

 POPULAR

-Following the arrival of first single “Marzipan” in March, the latest track from the upcoming project is the six-minute “Charlie Parker."
+Following the arrival of first single “Marzipan” in March, the latest track from the upcoming project is the six-minute “Charlie Parker,” which is available now here.
 The song is accompanied by a dazzling video created by Wilson’s wife, artist Andrea Nakhla, using stable diffusion Artificial Intelligence technology.
+Watch the video here.

 “‘Charlie Parker’ is one of my favorite songs on Eat the Worm.
 It’s a fantastical and fictitious flight of fancy and fantasy,” says Wilson of the song, which draws from experiences in Boston in the 1980s, North Carolina in the early 1990s and an early 2000s-era European jazz festival.